Previous Expeditions

 Rindersbukta Paulabre

 Bockfjord 5 person expedition to visit the worlds’ northernmost known warm springs and evaluate the region for further research opportunities.
 A commercial vessel was chartered to reach the area and was frustrated by unseasonal ice which limited the expedition activities.
-Nonetheless, valuable work was completed and secured an important data set to inform future work.

-Ny Ålesund 6 person expedition to Ny-Ålesund looking into naturally occurring ground pollution and gamma radiation, vascular plant species ground cover and species distribution, abundance and distribution of bird species and extended continuing Anthropogenic effects of camping on vegetated Tundra
+Ny Ålesund 6 person expedition to Ny-Ålesund looking into naturally occurring ground pollution and radiation, vascular plant species ground cover and species distribution, abundance and distribution of bird species and extended continuing Anthropogenic effects of camping on vegetated Tundra

 Bellsund 10 person expedition around Bellsund & Camp Morton studying sub and supra Glacial Hydrology, Geological features, Anthropogenic effects of camping on Tundra and observing surging Fridjofbre